wincent/masochist/content/blog/email.md

 A couple of examples of things I've had to patch to get them to behave how I like include [this PR](https://github.com/honza/mutt-notmuch-py/pull/9) to [`mutt-notmuch-py`](https://github.com/honza/mutt-notmuch-py) to make it employ readline history to remember and recall past searches, or [this iTerm2 issue](https://gitlab.com/gnachman/iterm2/issues/5389) where I suggest a patch to make `mailto` URLs openable with a Command-Click (it already has the ability to *open* `mailto` URLs, although it is [not well-documented](https://groups.google.com/forum/#!msg/iterm2-discuss/TFPl1D_miIU/uDVV2ZZpYWQJ)).

 Finally, I had to make a caching proxy daemon for the macOS keychain in order to achieve the balance between security and convenience that I desired.
 (Ok, not really "had to"; more like "felt like".)
-It's called [Passage](https://github.com/wincent/passage), it is a tiny Go Launch Agent (like [Clipper](https://github.com/wincent/clipper)), and it proved the usefulness of my long commute from Menlo Park up to San Francisco every night.
+It's called [Passage](https://github.com/wincent/passage), it is a tiny Go Launch Agent (like [Clipper](https://github.com/wincent/clipper)), and it proved the usefulness of my long commute from Menlo Park up to San Francisco every night (90 minutes of uninterrupted hacking time).

 Overall, though, I am pretty happy with how it has all come together.
 Despite the fact that this is a command-line client, I can comfortably read HTML email, view and save attachments, open links, click on `mailto` links (or Control-Click on email addresses and choose "Send Email to Selected Address") in iTerm, tab-complete contact addresses and so on.